Who can apply for a visitor parking permit?

-A visitor parking permit allows your visitors unlimited parking in a time-limited parking area close to your home, subject to conditions.
+A visitor parking permit allows your visitors unlimited parking at no cost, in a time-limited parking area, subject to conditions.

 - The permit must be clearly visible on the left-hand side of the front dash of the vehicle.